SomeoneInParticular/DCM_Outcome_Prediction_ML/README.md

 1. Activate the Conda/Mamba environment you installed the requisite packages into, as detailed in
 1. Follow the steps detailed in `step1_process_mri` to process the MRI sequences, generating the MRI-derived metric datasets using a Spinal Cord Toolbox (version 7 or greater).
-1. Then run metric joining and pre-processing, as details in `step2_prep_data`.
-This will generate the final datasets alongside their corresponding MOOPs config files.
+1. Then, run the instructions detailed in `step2_prep_data` to gather all the data into one place and format it for use in MOOP.